teamshares/shoelace/docs/pages/components/dialog.md

   openButton.addEventListener('click', () => dialog.show());

-  // If using as a loader, use below script to prevent the dialog from closing when the user clicks on the overlay /* dialog.addEventListener('sl-request-close', event => {
+  // If using as a loader, use script to prevent the dialog from closing when the user clicks on the overlay /* dialog.addEventListener('sl-request-close', event => {
     if (event.detail.source === 'overlay') {
       event.preventDefault();